aws-samples/sample-q-index-cross-account-access/README.md

 To find your IDC instance ARN, go to AWS Management Console and navigate to IAM Identity Center > Settings
 ![IDC Settings](assets/IDC-Setting.png)

-> [!NOTE]
-> If you are seeing CDK deployment errors, re-confirm IDC instance ARN is correct and your AWS credentials that you are using to deploy CDK is from AWS account on customer environment.
+**Note:** If you are seeing CDK deployment errors, re-confirm IDC instance ARN is correct and your AWS credentials that you are using to deploy CDK is from AWS account on customer environment.

 4. Wait for all resources to be provisioned before continuing to the next step
 5. Navigate to Amazon Q Business application that was just created and click on `Manage user access`